tom7/HiGHS/src/terminology.md

 particular decision variable form a column of the constraint matrix.
 Hence constraints are sometimes referred to as __rows__, and decision variables as __columns__.
 Constraint matrix coefficients may be zero.
-Indeed, for large practical problems it is typical for most of the coefficients to be zero.
+Indeed, for large practical models it is typical for most of the coefficients to be zero.
 When this property can be exploited to computational advantage, the matrix is said to be __sparse__.
-When the constraint matrix is not sparse, the solution of large problems is normally intractable computationally.
+When the constraint matrix is not sparse, the solution of large models is normally intractable computationally.

 ### Optimization outcomes

-It is possible to define a set of constraints and bounds that cannot be satisfied, in which case the problem is said to be __infeasible__.
-Conversely, it is possible that the value of the objective function can be improved without bound whilst satisfying the constraints and bounds, in which case the problem is said to be __unbounded__.
-If a problem is neither infeasible, nor unbounded, it has an __optimal solution__.
-The optimal objective function value for a linear optimization problem may be achieved at more than point, in which case the optimal solution is said to be __non-unique__.
+It is possible to define a set of constraints and bounds that cannot be satisfied, in which case the model is said to be __infeasible__.
+Conversely, it is possible that the value of the objective function can be improved without bound whilst satisfying the constraints and bounds, in which case the model is said to be __unbounded__.
+If a model is neither infeasible, nor unbounded, it has an __optimal solution__.
+The optimal objective function value for a linear optimization model may be achieved at more than point, in which case the optimal solution is said to be __non-unique__.

-### Basic solution of LP problems
+### Basic solution of LP models

-An LP problem that is neither infeasible, nor unbounded, has an optimal solution at a vertex.
+An LP model that is neither infeasible, nor unbounded, has an optimal solution at a vertex.
 At a vertex, the decision variables can be partitioned into as many __basic variables__ as there are constraints, and __nonbasic variables__.
 Such a solution is known as a